 Aside from taxes, accounting and finance teams need to be mindful of shifting statutory and regulatory changes.
 Monitor and account for regulations, including COVID stimulus legislation.
 Changes in leadership at the SEC are likely to impact financial reporting requirements and scrutiny.

 Environmental, Social and Corporate Governance (ESG)

 ESG will be in sharp focus for companies, and it’s widely expected there will be new federal regulations pertaining to the areas within it – especially as it relates to financial disclosures for public companies.
 These disclosures are likely to include mandated disclosure of climate-related financial risks and greenhouse-gas emissions in your operations, as well as your supply chains.
 Additionally, major investors are calling for increased diversity, which affects all areas of your business, including finance and accounting.
 Professional trade organizations are aiming to help accountants prepare.
-In November 2020, the Association of International Certified Professional Accountants shared plans for education and resources to help accountants with reporting on and assurance of ESG information.

 Machine learning and RPA are being used to reframe the approach to accounting.
 What’s become known as continuous accounting uses automation and other technology to embed tasks that are normally done at a period’s end into normal day-to-day activities.
 But the benefit of continuous accounting isn’t just fewer late nights for your accounting team.
 By automating repetitive tasks, you improve efficiency and data integrity, which frees up time for your accounting team because errors can be a frequent source of time-consuming work.
 Your team can then focus on a culture of continuous improvement by monitoring for efficiencies in processes.